Loading...

 QCE English Unit 4: Close Study of Literary Texts — Flashcards & Quiz

 QCE English Unit 4: Close Study of Literary Texts develops your ability to analyse a single literary text in depth, examining how language, structure and stylistic features construct meaning.
-These free flashcards and true/false questions cover close reading techniques, characterisation, symbolism and motif, narrative structure, critical interpretation and essay writing for the external exam.
-Every card is aligned to the QCAA senior English syllabus so you can master the analytical skills assessed in the Unit 4 external examination.
+These 20 free flashcards and 20 true/false quiz questions cover close reading techniques, characterisation (direct and indirect), symbolism and motif, narrative structure and pacing, setting and atmosphere, point of view and focalisation, theme analysis beyond subject matter, critical frameworks (feminist, post-colonial, Marxist, psychoanalytic), contextual reading, critical interpretation, metalanguage, and sustained essay writing for the Unit 4 external examination.
+Every card aligns with the QCAA senior English syllabus for Unit 4 and builds the analytical vocabulary and interpretive skills required for A-level responses under timed conditions.

 Sample Flashcards